 When can I bring my Bengal kitten home?

-Your kitten will be able to go home with you a few days after he/she has had their last set of vaccinations and neuter/spay surgery (at 12 weeks for Males to 14 weeks of age for Females) along with their health exam.
+Your kitten will be able to go home with you a few days after he/she has had their last set of vaccinations and neuter/spay surgery (that happens at12 weeks for Males to 13-14 weeks of age for Females) along with their health exam.
 We DO NOT, under any circumstances allow kittens to leave before 12 weeks of age.
 For females it is important to allow for proper growth before being spayed so please be patient if you are wanting a female.
 Spay surgery is more complicated then the Neuter surgery so girls often need more time to heal.

 Although we do have an Import/Export license, WE DO NOT SHIP KITTENS so it is important to note that you must be prepared to pick up your kitten from us in person.
 We do not want the added stress that comes from Airline travel and have chosen this method to allow us to get to know you and you to see where your baby was raised.